hmisonne/UdacityReact/02_would_you_rather_app/README.md

 ## Functionalities

 Before being able to use this application, users are prompted to log in.
 They can do so by selecting a user from a dropdown menu.
-Once logged in, users can:
+Once logged in, users can navigate between screens to perform actions.
+Currently there are 4 screens as described below.

-- Navigate between screens to:
-  - See all the polls
-  - See the ranking of users on the leaderboard
-  - Submit new polling question
-  - See the details of a poll and vote
-- Log out

 ## Screens